elixir-ecto/ecto/guides/Associations.md

    user_id: 4}, email: "jane@example.com", id: 4, name: "Jane Doe"}
 ```

-Let's verify that it works by retrieving all Users and their associated avatars:
+Let's verify that it works by retrieving all users and their associated avatars:

 ```elixir
 iex> Repo.all(User) |> Repo.preload(:avatar)